ua16/DFColorGen/README.md

 It's using some basic regex to extract the colour values, then using javascript to live update the colours on the page.
 Should work in the latest Chrome/Firefox/Edge/IE, but I can't make any guarantees.

+## Quick Guide to Adding Colorschemes

+First you need to add your file to the Colorschemes folder.

+Next you need to edit colorschemes.js so your file gets loaded in as one of the options.